icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 #### icrc72_get_subscribers

-Retrieves a list of all Subscribers known to the Orchestrator canister, support pagination and statistical filtering.
+Retrieves a list of all Subscribers known to the Orchestrator, support pagination and statistical filtering.

 - **Parameters**:
   - `prev : opt nat`: Optional.
 The principal of the last Subscriber in the last fetched list for pagination.